 According to a detailed article published by The Los Angeles Times, in January of 2019, so many of today's cities are at critical risk from the massive increase of seismic activities, such as an earthquake.

 It is believed, that year by year, the earthquakes in the biggest cities of America, like Los Angeles, San Francisco, and others, are becoming more and more sensitive to increased seismic activities.
 Many of them are growing stronger with each aftershock.

-The article of Times is opened up with the Northbridge earthquake - which had happened 25 years ago.
-With the Northbridge disaster, alarming evidence started to grow, based on so many vulnerable types of buildings, that are at a high risk collapsing from a major shaking.
+The article of Times is opened up with the Northridge earthquake - which had happened 25 years ago.
+With the Northridge disaster, alarming evidence started to grow, based on so many vulnerable types of buildings, that are at a high risk collapsing from a major shaking.
 This earthquake smashed hundreds of brittle concrete buildings, topped the number of apartments and tore apart hundreds of brick structures.